hqoss/utils/README.md

 ## Contributing

 If you have comments, complaints, or ideas for improvements, feel free to open an issue or a pull request!
 See [Contributing guide](./CONTRIBUTING.md) for details about project setup, testing, etc.

-If you make or are considering making an app using WatermelonDB, please let us know!

 ## Author and license